 On August 9, 1862, numerically superior Confederates under "Stonewall" Jackson nearly suffered defeat at the hands of a small Union force commanded by Maj.
 Gen. Nathaniel P. Banks until a counterattack by Maj.
 Gen. A.P.
 Hill's division led the Southerners to victory.
 Success here, at what is considered the first battle of the Second Manassas Campaign, gave the Army of Northern Virginia the initiative and pushed the war north from Richmond.

 Want to preserve Cedar Mountain Battlefield?
 Donate today to save Cedar Mountain Battlefield and hundreds of other battlefields across America.

-The Civil War Trust and our members have saved 45,839 acres in 23 states!
+The Civil War Trust and our members have saved more than 46,000 acres in 23 states!